 My favorite use for the seeds has to be in salads.
 They add a lightness and sweet touch that contrasts wonderfully with other earthy veggies.
 Beyond that, they also add a stunning pop of color that is a crowd favorite in large family meals.

-Pomegranate juice is also an option and is packed with vitamins, although you’ll need plenty of fruits to make enough juice for a single glass.
-You can also try using the seeds as a garnish in cocktails, paired with a sprig of mint for a refreshing finish.
+Pomegranate juice is also an option, although you’ll need plenty of fruits to make enough juice for a single glass.
+You can also try using the seeds as a garnish in cocktails, paired with a sprig of mint, for a refreshing finish.